HildoBijl/stepwise/shared/skillTracking/README.md

 # Step-Wise skill tracking

 Step-Wise uses a large skill tree.
 For each student, and for each skill in the tree, Step-Wise tracks the mastery level.
 This file discusses script-wise how this all works.
 For the mathematics behind skill tracking, there is a [separate PDF file on Skill Tracking](../../frontend/public/SkillTracking.pdf) that you can read.

-ToDo: expand the file below, while implementing the updated machine learning algorithm.

-## Handling the coefficient array

-- Coefficients
-- EV, moments and such

-## The skill level for a single skill
+There is also a paper on this in the works.

+## Skill coefficients

+The algorithm constantly keeps track of the distribution of the success rate of each skill.
+This distribution is described by a set of coefficients.
+An example is `[0, 0.2, 0.8]`.
+Tracking and manipulating these coefficients is described further in the [coefficients directory](coefficients/).

+## Polynomials

+Every skill has a set-up.
+For instance, something like `and('a', or('b', 'c'))`.
+Corresponding to this set-up is a polynomial.
+This could be something like `a*c + a*b - a*b*c`.
+Each polynomial can also be captured in a polynomial matrix, describing the coefficients.
+For the example, this is `[[[0,0],[0,0]],[[0,1],[1,-1]]]`.
+Here, the coefficient in matrix element `matrix[i][j][k]` is the coefficient before the term `a^i*b^j*c^k` in the polynomial.

+There are various methods related to handling and manipulating polynomials.
+This is all further elaborated on in the [polynomial directory](polynomials/).

+## Skill set-ups

+To describe the dependency of a skill on another, we use skill set-ups.
+This is described in the [setup directory](setup/).
+For instance, a skill can depend on subskills `a`, `b` and `c` through `and('a', or('b', 'c'))`.
+To create such a set-up, important the `and` and `or` functions and set it up through exactly this code.

+## Data sets and updating them

+The most important functionality is how to track and update data sets.
+A data set is an object like `dataSet = { addition: [0, 0.2, 0.8], multiplication: [0.7, 0.3], powers: [1] }` with a coefficient list for each relevant skill.

+When you make an observation, like a student doing a set-up `setup = and('addition', or('multiplication', 'powers'))` correctly, then you can update the data set.
+This is done through `setup.processObservation(dataSet, correct)`.
+Here, `correct` is a boolean: did the student do it correctly or not?
+The result is an updated data subset.
+It only contains the skills that have been updated.
+The original data set is not adjusted, but of course the calling script can merge the two data sets together if desired.

-## Applying smoothing
+## ToDo: inference

-- Time based
-- Practice based

-## Calculating the difficulty for an exercise

-## Calculating the posterior level of a skill

-- Add in prerequisites
-- Add in linked groups

-## The SkillData object (front-end)

-## Updating a skill level: implementing observations

-- A single skill
-- Using a setup